roadiz/AbstractBlogTheme/README.md

 You can filter your post-container entities using `Request` attributes or query params :

-- `tag`: Filter by a tag’ name
+- `tag`: Filter by a tag’ name  using Roadiz nodes’s `tags` field
-- `archive`: Filter by month and year, or just year
+- `archive`: Filter by month and year, or just year on `publishedAt` field, or the one defined by `getPublicationField` method.
-- `related`: Filter by a related node’ name
+- `related`: Filter by a related node’ name using Roadiz nodes’s `bNodes` field

 ### Usage